Asthmapolis/node-breezometer/README.md

 ## getHistoricalAirQuaility

-Gets air quality data for a location at a single datetime or a date range.
+Gets air quality data for a location at a single date and time or a date range.

-### example single point in time
+### example single date and time
 ```javascript
 const breezometer = require('node-breezometer');